semacu/training/20171024_GitHub_Chemistry_Cambridge/README.md

 ### Background and motivation

+- *A system to keep track and compare the history of changes made to your files (versions)*

-- *A platform to share your work with colleagues, collaborators abroad and beyond*
+- *A platform to share and showcase your work online with colleagues and beyond*

 - *Team work often means unnecessary work for some:*
-  - Multiple versions of the same file (e.g. research manuscript or computer script)
-  - Many people working on it at the same time (you, your lab colleague, your group leader, collaborators abroad ...)
+  - Many people working on the same file at the same time (you, your lab colleague, your group leader, collaborators abroad ...)
+  - Multiple versions of it (e.g. research manuscript, computer script ...)

 <p align="center">
 <img src=images/finaldoc.gif width="600">